 - 1 pound puff pastry

-- Roll out the pastry into two rectangles about 8″ by 11″.
+Roll out the pastry into two rectangles about 20cm x 30cm (8 x 11 inches).

-- Place palmiers on a baking sheet covered in parchment paper, taking care to leave about 2 inches between each palmier.
+Place palmiers cut side down on the baking tray taking care to leave about 2cm (1 inch) between each palmier.

 I was pretty pleased with how these ended up.
 I love the combination of walnuts and sweet jams and this works well because of the addition of cranberries – making it not too sweet.
 I’d even love these on a cheese tray.
 The possibilities are endless and now I know the trick to making palmiers, I think I’ll be making them a lot more often!